GorkemOzhan/myGameApp/requirementanalysis.md

 1. **Authentication and Profile**

-   - Users can sign in using Clerk (Google login).
+   - Users can sign in using Clerk.
    - Users see only their nickname and can log out.
    - Logging out redirects to the sign-in page.